-- facilitating green energy initiatives; and - managing water runoff.
+- · facilitating green energy initiatives; and - managing water runoff.

-- 1. All future residential, commercial, industrial and institutional construction or renovations should utilize low-flow plumbing fixtures. - 2.
-Xeriscaping or low maintenance landscaping should be incorporated into all future developments within the area designated as Centralized Living in order to reduce potable water consumption. - 3.
-Rainwater harvesting renovations should be incorporated into all developments.
-Collected rainwater may be utilized for irrigation or other approved non-potable uses. - 4.
-The transportation network renovations should be developed using Fused Grid and Complete Streets methods in order to create an environment that is both cyclist- and pedestrian-friendly, while discouraging the use of automobiles for local trips.
+- All-Ffuture residential, commercial, industrial and institutional construction or renovations should utilize low-flow plumbing fixtures. are encouraged to integrate water preservation opportunities into their design and construction. - Xeriscaping or low maintenance landscaping should be incorporated into all future developments are a supported landscaping alternative within the area designated as Centralized Living in order to reduce potable water consumption. - 3.
+Rainwater harvesting renovations for the collection of non-potable uses will be accommodated during new development proposals where they do not pose a safety risk. should be incorporated into all developments.
+Collected rainwater may be utilized for irrigation or other approved non-potable uses.

-- 5. All residential, commercial, industrial and commercial developments should include electric car charging points for private or public use. - 6.
-All future residential, commercial, industrial and institutional new construction or renovations should incorporate systems for generating renewable energy, such as solar panels, geothermal heating, or wind turbines. - 7.
-Individual geothermal heating systems are encouraged for residential, commercial, industrial and institutional uses should a District Energy Sharing System not be developed in the Centralized Living Area or in areas where a District Energy Sharing System will not be developed.
+- 4. The transportation network renovations should be developed using Fused Grid and Complete Streets methods in order to create an environment that is both cyclist- and pedestrian-friendly, while discouraging the use of automobiles for local trips. - 5.
+All-Residential, commercial, industrial and commercial developments may propose exclusive parking stalls for should include electric car charging points for private or public use. - 6.
+All-Ffuture residential, commercial, industrial and institutional new construction or renovations should incorporate systems for generating renewable energy, such as solar panels, geothermal heating, or wind turbines. - 7.
+Individual geothermal heating systems are encouraged for residential, commercial, industrial and institutional uses should a District Energy Sharing System not be developed in the Centralized Living Area or in areas where a District Energy Sharing